 Rugby, horses and fishing are the lifeblood of the Borders sporting scene.
 Of course, in Scotland you are never far from world-class golf course, and in recent years the area has developed spectacular mountain biking courses which complement the many beautiful road-cycling routes.

-Scottish Borders and rugby have a long tradition, and every Borders towns has a rugby club at the heart of its community.
-Each year a series of rugby sevens tournaments are held via the Borders Sevens Circuit, and people come from all over the UK to attend the Melrose sevens.
+Scottish Borders and rugby have a long tradition, and every Borders town has a rugby club at the heart of its community.
+Each year a series of tournaments are held via the Borders Sevens Circuit, and people come from all over the UK to attend the Melrose Sevens.

 From a cyclist’s perspective, the Borders is perhaps best known for the celebrated Glentress mountain biking centre, which is about an hour’s drive from Bemersyde.
 There are also many designated road biking routes in the area.
-The Borders also hosts a number of cycling events, including the Scottish Enduro series, the Tour de Lauder, the Glentress Seven and Tweedlove.
+The Borders also hosts a number of cycling events, including the Scottish Enduro series, the Tour de Lauder and Tweedlove.
 There are bicycle routes around the estate and bikes can be hired locally as well.
-See www.cyclescottish borders.com for more information.
+See Cycle Scottish Borders for more information.

 The Scottish Borders has an abundant natural larder producing top-quality meat, game, fruit vegetables, dairy and spirits.
 There are excellent cafés and restaurants close by, including the Buccleuch Arms and Main Street Trading Company in nearby St Boswells, Marmions and the Greenhouse in Melrose, and the Spotty Dog and Firebrick in Lauder.
 Several of these also have an in-house delicatessen.